Women's, Gender, and Sexuality Studies Minor Requirements

 Prerequisiteinstructor consent

-Same as REL 246.
 Social stratification touches every aspect of life, and South Asia's traditional caste structure is a special case: this highly complex, strictly-adhered-to system has been religiously legitimized and criticized over a 3,000-year history, and is nowadays seen as being at odds with the modern world.
 Yet it remains a crucial factor in social identity, economic roles, legal status, and religious practice.
 This course offers a 360-degree survey of caste both historically and in practice today in Nepal.
 The course addresses four themes, respectively providing for each a combination of historical background, social scientific analysis of the modern situation, and direct field experience for the students.
+ECON 100 or 101 required only for credit as an elective in the Economics major.

 • ECON 251 - Women in the Economy